 The Africa Initiative for Governance (AIG), part of the Aig-Imoukhuede Foundation, announced the recipients of the AIG Scholarships who will join the Master of Public Policy (MPP) class later this month.
-They are: Wuraola Babalola (Nigeria), Buari Abiodun (Nigeria), Salifu Abdul-Razaq (Ghana), Ojemani Ujunwa (Nigeria) and Godwin Mark (Nigeria).
+They are: Wuraola Susan Babalola (Nigeria), Abiodun Wasiu Buari (Nigeria), Abdul-Razaq Dakurah Salifu (Ghana), Ujunwa Esther Ojemeni (Nigeria) and Godwin Mark (Nigeria).

 Today, the new admissions window is also opening – applications for AIG scholarships to study for the MPP for the academic year 2022-23 are accepted from today until Sunday 10 October.
 Visit the AIG website to find out more about how to apply.

 The 2021 scholars represent the fifth cohort of AIG Scholars to join the MPP as part of the partnership between the Blavatnik School of Government and AIG.
 Since 2017, 27 scholarships worth over £50,000 each have been awarded to future public sector leaders who have demonstrated a passion for the public sector.

 “It is our fifth year of awarding at least five scholarships annually to high-calibre individuals who can influence best practice standards of governance in Africa, ensuring sustainable economic growth and social justice.
 We believe that the right leadership is a key driver of change and at the Africa Initiative for Governance, we are focused on building a critical mass of public sector leaders who are passionate about transforming the public sector for the benefit of the nation’s citizens.
 We are intentional in awarding our scholarships to those we believe have the capacity and the grit to be game-changers” said Mr Aigboje Aig-Imoukhuede, Founder and Chairman of the Africa Initiative for Governance.